-During class, students may wear casual attire.
+During class students may wear casual attire.
 Please note that clothing can be damaged during skill practice.
 The program is not responsible for damaged clothes.

-- Slacks/jeans/shorts without excessive sharp decoration, free of holes and not deeply sagging crotch are permitted. - Shirts should completely cover the torso, midriff, cleavage, shoulders and armpits.
-No offensive logos.
+Slacks/jeans/shorts without excessive sharp decoration, free of holes and not deeply sagging crotch are permitted.
+Athletic or Athleisure clothing is prohibited.

-- Dress to the season and wear layers. - During clinical: scrubs, close-toe non-skid shoes (tennis shoes). - Be sure that the torso is covered as described above. - Be mindful of undergarments and light colored scrubs. - Hair must be tied back or pinned up. - Fingernails are trimmed and even and no longer than the tips of the fingers and free of any polish/gel. - Odor free-keep perfume and deodorant to a minimum. - Beards or mustaches must be short, neat and well-trimmed. - Jewelry: rings are to be bands only, no stones.
-No dangling jewelry: earrings, necklaces, bracelet etc.
+- Shirts should completely cover the torso, midriff, cleavage, shoulders and armpits.
+No offensive logos. - Dress to the season and wear layers. - During clinical: scrubs, closed-toe non-skid shoes (tennis shoes). - Be mindful of undergarments and light colored scrubs. - Hair must be tied back or pinned up. - Fingernails are no longer than 1/4" in length, well kept, filed, with no jagged edges and clean. - Odor free-keep perfume and deodorant to a minimum. - Beards or mustaches must be short, neat and well-trimmed. - Jewelry: rings are to be bands only, no stones.
+No dangling jewelry: earrings, necklaces, bracelets etc.